Cognium Review

 Verdict

-Cognium seems like a strong choice if you want to improve your memory and maintain longer term brain health, using its antioxidant properties to fight off the effects of aging and age-related oxidative stress.
-Cera-Q is a very promising ingredient in this regard.
+Cognium seems like a strong choice if you want to improve your memory and maintain longer-term brain health, using its antioxidant properties to fight off the effects of aging and age-related oxidative stress.

 Or, rather, Cognium would seem like a strong choice, if the nootropic market wasn’t already saturated.
 You really are spoilt for choice in the modern smart drug sphere, with half a dozen or more top contenders all proven to change your life for the better.

-With this much choice, it seems a little foolish to limit yourself to one ingredient and a load of filler.
 Most other nootropics I can think of off the top of my head manipulate and improve multiple cognitive processes and neurological pathways.
-They protect your longer term health far more ably than by simply being a good antioxidant.
+They protect your longer-term health far more ably than by simply being a good antioxidant.

 I’ve mentioned a couple.
 Mind Lab Pro is always a good shout.
 So too is Alpha Brain.
 Both of these represent arguably far more formidable, more usable options.
 They are more complex, far better designed, and offer a far broader range of benefits than Cognium.

-However, if it was my money, I would go with NooCube.
-In fact, I do spend my own money on NooCube.
-It’s one of my favorite supplements.
 The mental clarity, focus, and energy it offers is unparalleled.
 The stress reducing effects are strong, too, warding off the symptoms of anxiety very nicely.
 The scientific backing is superb – I can think of few supplements outside of whey protein and creatine with a stronger body of evidence to support it.

 And it boosts your memory and helps to maintain your cognitive health right up into old age.